kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/problemAnalysis.typ

 Example 3: Build a drone that can track athlete well while keeping them in frame

+Other than these examples, I have a list of projects related to a couple of people I chatted with in JHU.
+These will be real research projects, so they may not necessarily be suitable for this course due to the complexity of the project.
+Nevertheless, if you are really interested in looking into these projects, we can discuss in more detail.

 = Filling in more specific details